chickensmitten/01_api_node_js/readme.md

-# NodeJS API with GraphQL
+# NodeJS API with ExpressJS
 - Rest stands for Representational State Transfer
 - API end points: GET, POST, PUT, PATCH, DELETE
 - RESTful API is stateless.
 No state is stored for requests.
 All requests are treated as standalone.